AdamKong/spark-oauth-sample/README.md

 # Spark OAuth Sample

 Function Description: If you want to do something (like create a room, or send a message) on Spark on behalf of someone else, you need to request permissions to the person.
-This application gives you a user interface (web) where the person can accept your request and send the generated Access Token to you (in a Spark room).
-You can define the access scope, client ID, client secret(this changes everytime you log in/out your Spark account) in a configuration file.
+This application provides you with a user interface (web) where the person can accept your request and send the generated token to you.
+You can define the access scope, client ID, client secret(note this changes everytime you log in/out your Spark account) in a configuration file.

 Installation
 ============